Backup and Recovery

 Before we get to the differences between disaster recovery and business continuity, what do they have in common?
 Primarily, both address disruptions of sufficient scale to interrupt or halt business operations.
 They also share common requirements to be effective, such as:

-• Versatile: Companies can take advantage of both to prepare for various types of disruptions, such as natural disasters, cyberattacks, IT outages, or data breaches.
+-Versatile: Companies can use both to prepare for various types of disruptions, such as natural disasters, cyberattacks, IT outages, or data breaches.

 Despite their similarities, business continuity and disaster recovery have several distinct differences.
 As the name implies, disaster recovery focuses on recovering critical systems and technology following a natural or human-induced disaster, while business continuity focuses on keeping the business operational.
 Here are some other ways the two strategies differ:

-• In major catastrophes, disaster recovery focuses on technology and data infrastructure recovery, meaning it restores the internal aspects of the business and helps it operate once again.
-Business continuity takes whatever remains as operational and uses them to keep the business afloat until a permanent solution is set up.
+-In major catastrophes, disaster recovery focuses on technology and data infrastructure recovery, meaning it restores the internal aspects of the business and helps it operate once again.
+Business continuity takes whatever remains operational and uses it to keep the business afloat until a permanent solution is set up.

-• Unlike business continuity plans, disaster recovery sometimes requires employees to conduct fire drills or purchase emergency supplies.
-Integrating both plans allow businesses to equally maintain operations and ensure that employees are safe during a disaster.
+-Unlike business continuity plans, disaster recovery sometimes requires employees to conduct fire drills or purchase emergency supplies.
+Integrating both plans allows businesses to equally maintain operations and ensure that employees are safe during a disaster.

 To learn more and take a proactive step forward with your business continuity plans, check out our ebook, “How to Improve Business Continuity”.